 Snorkeling in Costa Rica is one of the best ideas for a trip.
 The great diversity of Costa Rica’s underwater world guarantees an amazing experience.
-Snorkeling in Costa Rica is a must on every trip to Costa Rica.
+Swimming with a mask and a snorkel is a must on any trip to Costa Rica.

 Here you will see coral reefs, volcanic rock formations, and great sea creatures.
 Good snorkeling spots in Costa Rica can be found both on the Pacific coast and on the Caribbean side.